torlakee/Camplight-RewriteForge-Service/ROADMAP.md

 | Docker      | docker-compose ... environment | /run/secrets/                              |
 | K8s         | ConfigMap                      | Mount a .secrets file                      |
 | Dev         | .env file                      | .secrets file                              |

+** Possible bottlenecks or issues

+* Redis failure/cache storage failure

+* LLM APIs limitations (rates quotas) or failure/not able to respond in time.

+* We have to implement a retry mechanism.